 Semuc Champey is a favorite amongst many backpackers.
 Although slightly difficult to get to, this natural monument is the perfect place for relaxation and rejuvenation.

 Located in Central Guatemala, Semuc Campey can only be accessed from the nearby Mayan town of Lanquin.
-You can grab a tour to Semuc or go solo.
 If you choose to go without a tour, simply catch a jeep that departs from Lanquin town center for Q 25/one way and enjoy the 45-minute ride across the rocky mountain roads!
 There are many jeeps that operate in the morning so don’t worry about missing a pre-scheduled ride.

 The entrance fee for Semuc is Q 50 and paid in cash at the gates.
 Once inside, head along the path until a set of stairs that lead to the Mirador Viewpoint.
 This uphill battle will take 15-30 minutes and is a tad tough to tackle.
 Of course, the view on top is easily worth the effort.
 The wooden platform offers a mesmerizing view of the turquoise pools down below.
 I sat there for some time before heading back down to enjoy the waters.